 Common Examples of Dual Diagnosis

-- Borderline personality disorder with episodic poly-drug abuse
+- Borderline personality disorder and episodic poly-drug abuse

-This is by no means an exhaustive list and in truth, one of the challenges, from a treatment standpoint, is the high variability of combinations that can be found and separating the symptoms of the psychological disorder from those caused by the drug or alcohol abuse.
-Many times, treatment specialists are initially faced with a moving target, making it near impossible to make a correct diagnosis after an initial evaluation.
+This is by no means an exhaustive list.
+In truth, one of the challenges— from a treatment standpoint— is the high variability that exists within cases of dual diagnosis.
+Plus, separating the symptoms of the psychological disorder from those of the substance use disorder can be especially challenging.
+In cases of dual diagnosis, treatment specialists face a moving target, making it near impossible to make a correct diagnosis after an initial evaluation.

 Difficulties in Making a Dual Diagnosis

-The severity of both addiction and mental disorders can increase or decrease over time and be dependent on the person’s present environment and state of mind.
-As long as both the addiction and the mental disorder are present and active, this means that the observable symptoms can change drastically and in unexpected ways.
+The severity of either side of a dual diagnosis can increase or decrease over time.
+They can also be dependent on the person’s present environment and state of mind.
+So, as long as both the addiction and mental disorder are present and active, the observable symptoms can change drastically— and in unexpected ways.

-People with dual diagnosed disorders often experience more severe and chronic medical, emotional, and social problems than people who suffer from either one or the other alone.
+People with dually diagnosed disorders often experience more severe and chronic medical, emotional, and social problems than those who suffer from either one or the other alone.
 In fact, we see this often at our Florida dual diagnosis rehab facility.

-That is one of the primary reasons that it is often necessary for someone with substance abuse problems to go through detox and further treatment for their drug abuse problems before their mental and/or developmental issues can be fully addressed properly.
+That is one of the primary reasons why it is often necessary for someone with a dual diagnosis to go through detox and further addiction treatment before going on to address their mental or developmental issues.

 Causes of Dual Disorders

-- Environmental influences- Certain situations can induce or help sustain substance use disorders, mental health disorders, or both.
+- Environmental influences: Certain situations can induce or help sustain substance use disorders, mental health disorders, or both.

-- Genetic susceptibility- Recent studies have suggested that there is a genetic component to both drug addiction and the risk of mental disorders.
+- Genetic susceptibility: Recent studies have suggested that there is a genetic component to both drug addiction and mental health disorders.

-- Pharmacologic influences- Certain drugs are more addictive than others and depending on their psychoactive properties, are more likely to lead to mental disorders and addiction issues.
+- Pharmacologic influences: Certain drugs are more addictive than others.
+So, depending on their psychoactive properties, they may be more likely to lead to dual diagnosis.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health and Human Services has determined that an approach utilizing integrated treatment methods offers the best opportunity of success both for the patients psychological and addiction issues.
-By integrated treatment, they mean that rather than treating each problem independently a comprehensive plan should be established to treat the afflicted person as a whole.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health and Human Services has determined that integrated treatment methods offer the best chance of long-term success for patients with dual diagnoses.
+Integrated treatment, of course, refers to the process of treating each issue independently.
+As such, a comprehensive plan should be established to treat the afflicted person as a whole.

-With an integrated treatment process, a person receives treatment for both their addiction and their psychological problems from the same treatment team.
-It is felt that this approach does a better job of providing the patient with the support they need to move beyond their situation and develop the confidence required to move forward and handle their life’s problems in a proper and less destructive manner.
+Through an integrated treatment plan, a patient will receive care for both the addiction and the connected psychological problems; all from the same treatment team.
+Many professionals feel that this approach effectively provides the patient with the support needed to make progress and develop the confidence required to move forward in life.